sfinx13/poc-mercure-messenger/README.md

 }
 ```

-3. Sign the JWT with the secrey key on *verify signature section* (Ex: poc-mercure)
+3. Sign the JWT with the secrey key on *verify signature section* (Ex: !ChangeMe!)
 4. Finally edit MERCURE_JWT_TOKEN and MERCURE_JWT_SECRET on .env file

 ## Installation